neos/doctools/Documentation/TheDefinitiveGuide/PartIII/Internationalization.rst

   Localizable data are stored in ``<trans-unit>`` elements.
-The ``<trans-unit>`` contains a ``<source>`` element to store the source text and a (non-mandatory) ``<target>`` element to store the latest translated text.
+The ``<trans-unit>`` contains a ``<source>`` element to store the source text and a (non-mandatory) ``<target>`` element to store the translated text.

 File locations and naming
 -------------------------